Automotive Fleet

 In addition to national account vendors, franchised dealers and independent maintenance shops are also impacted by the constrained supply of automotive parts, often having to wait several weeks for shipments, with some parts on back order for as long as two to three months.
 All of which has resulted in longer repair cycles – measured by the time when a vehicle comes into the repair facility to when it is repaired and picked up by the vehicle owner.
 Nowadays, vehicles can sit non-productive at service centers for weeks just waiting for an essential part to arrive.

 During this inventory shortage, parts prices have gone up 20%-30% on average.
-One factor causing parts prices to increase has been the higher costs of the commodities used to manufacture them, especially if they are made of high-demand commodities, such as copper or steel.
-Higher commodity prices increase manufacturing costs and reduce the parts manufacturers’ margins, putting upward pressure to increase parts prices.
-For instance, the price of copper, aluminum, and steel are currently at elevated levels.
+One factor driving higher parts prices has been the higher costs of the commodities used to manufacture them, especially if they are made of high-demand commodities, such as copper or steel.
+Higher commodity prices increase manufacturing costs and reduce parts manufacturers’ margins, putting upward pressure on parts prices.
+For instance, the prices of copper, aluminum, and steel are currently at elevated levels.
 These increased costs are being passed on to end-users.

 We’ve heard the reasons why there is a shortage in automotive microchips, but no definitive answer as to why there is a general automotive parts shortage.
 There are a multitude of factors.